 - Use a motor and a driver only in the specified combination.
-An incorrect combination may cause a fire. - Provide an emergency stop device or emergency stop circuit externally so that the entire equipment will operate safely in the event of a system failure or malfunction.
+An incorrect combination may cause a fire. - Provide an emergency stop device or emergency stop circuit external to the equipment so that the entire equipment will operate safely in the event of a system failure or malfunction.
 Failure to do so may result in injury. - Before turning on the main power supply and the control power supply, turn all input signals to the driver to OFF.
-Failure to do so may result in injury or damage to equipment. - Before rotating the motor output shaft manually (manual positioning etc.), check the FREE input of the driver is being ON.
-Failure to do so may result in injury. - When an abnormal condition has occurred, immediately stop operation to turn off the main power supply and the control power supply.
-Failure to do so may result in fire, electrical shock or injury. - Take measures against static electricity when operating the switches of the driver.
+Failure to do so may result in injury or damage to equipment. - When moving the moving part manually, put the motor into a non-excitation state.
+Continuing the work while the motor is in an excitation state may result in injury. - When an abnormal condition has occurred, immediately stop operation to turn off the main power supply and the control power supply.
+Failure to do so may result in fire, electrical shock, or injury. - Take measures against static electricity when operating the switches of the driver.
 Failure to do so may result in the driver malfunction or damage to equipment.